 TOS concerns

-Scalene muscles pull up on the ribs creating a couple of problems.
+Scalene muscles pull up on the ribs, creating a couple of problems.
 First, they proprioceptively create trigger points in the scalenes.
 Next, they compress the first rib into the clavicle.
 In addition, the hypertrophied scalenus medius forms a larger, stiffer wall behind the brachial plexus and subclavian artery.

 Scalene trigger points refer to the chest, back, shoulder, arm, and all the way into the hand.
-This post discusses those muscles, their trigger point patterns, self-care, massage notes, and more.
+This post discusses those muscles, trigger point patterns, self-care, massage notes, and more.

 Brachial Plexus